 Study abroad opportunities are available to students who wish to study in a foreign university and experience life in another culture.
-Students may choose to participate in any international program sponsored by universities in the Pennsylvania State System of Higher Education as well as other colleges and universities throughout the United States.
+Students may choose to participate in one of ESU's many international programs or a program sponsored by universities in the Pennsylvania State System of Higher Education.
 Information on academic programs, internship and volunteering opportunities abroad is available in the Office of International Programs.

-Students will receive advising about choosing a suitable program, securing academic progress while abroad and having a smooth reentry into ESU upon return.
+Students will receive advising about choosing a suitable program, securing academic progress while abroad and having a smooth re-entry into ESU upon return.